 "The best combination of grilling space, heat control, and easy-to-achieve flavors."

 Best for Tailgating: Traeger Grills Tailgater Grill and Smoker at Home Depot

-"Large enough for the family dinner, but compact enough transport to the neighbor’s party."
+"Large enough for the family dinner, but compact enough to transport."

 Best Grill with Broiler: Pit Boss 440D with Flame Broiler at Lowe's

 "Broiling option for great browning, along with a 440 square inch grilling surface."